jbarb011/rshell/README.md

 4. If '#' is inside a word it will not count the comment.

 5. If exit is not first parameter it will not exit program.

+## hw1 bugs:

+1. Could not get -R to work

+2. --a works

+3. a ls with both a file and folder will look weird